michaellee342/hello-world/README.md

 # hello-world
-Hi there
-This one is checking commmit
+This one is merge checking